Commonwealth Games day-by-day guide & schedule

 Squash holds its singles finals on Wednesday (16:00 to 20:30).
 England's James Willstrop returns for his fifth Commonwealth Games appearance having won gold on the Gold Coast four years ago.
 A successful title defence won't be easy - Willstrop is currently outranked by Welshman Joel Makin and New Zealand's Paul Coll.
 In the women's event, New Zealand's Joelle King is the top seed, followed by England's Sarah-Jane Perry and Gina Kennedy.

 Judo - most Scottish judoka competing at Birmingham 2022 are debutants, but not Sarah Adlington.
 Adlington, now 35, is a major contender for women's +78kg gold, particularly as she seeks to rebound from a disappointing first-round exit at Tokyo 2020.
-Royal Marine Chris Sherrington competes for Scotland in the men's +100kg category.
 Wales have 2014 Commonwealth champion Natalie Powell in the women's -78kg class.

 In weightlifting, Tokyo silver medallist Emily Campbell represents England at women's +87kg level.
 Samoa's Feagaiga Stowers, who edged past Campbell to Commonwealth gold in 2018, is back for Birmingham 2022.